danielkong/parsekit/res/minimath.md

 Actions are executed immediately after their preceeding rule matches.
 So tokens which have recently been matched are available at the top of the assembly's stack.

-In this case, we are popping a number token off the stack, converting it to a float value, and pushing an `NSNumber` back onto the stack for later use.
+In this case, we are popping a just-matched number token off the stack, converting it to a float value, and pushing an `NSNumber` back onto the stack for later use.

 But our action code is a bit verbose, and is making our grammar harder to read and understand.
-However, ParseKit includes some handy macros that can make this code more concise.
+No problem: ParseKit includes some handy macros that can make this code more concise.
 Here's the `atom` rule and action rewritten using those macros:

     atom = Number {
         // pop a token off the stack and push it back as a float value